rodnolan/GroceryShopper/README.md

 	user reviews list and clicks Add
 		app adds items and returns to email app

-	user sends email in the following format
+Grocery List Item

+	- a name
+	- a price
+	- a quantity
+	- notes

+Email Message format

 	name: item name 1
 	price: .99/kg
-quantity:
+	quantity: 1
-notes:
+	notes: this is some notes
 	---
-name:
+	name: item name 2
-price:
+	price: .99/lb
-quantity:
+	quantity: 3
-notes:
+	notes: this is some more notes
 	---

-each item in the list shows
-	- a name
-	- a price
-	- a quantity
-	- notes